sebhan/sebhan/README.md

 - 👋 Hi, I’m Sebastian (@sebhan).
 I'm a physician located in Stockholm, Sweden.
-I'm active as a physician at Dalen hospital, in parallel to a position at the [Lehtiö lab].
+I'm employed as a physician at Dalen hospital, in parallel to a position at the [Lehtiö lab].
 - 🔎 I’m interested in cancer biology, pharmacology, and computational methods in the life sciences.
 - 🌱 Currently learning about proteomics and mass spectrometry.
 - 🎓 My skill set consists of programming (Python, R), machine learning (mainly statistical classification) and, of course, clinical medicine.